kathrynhamilton/w266-final-project/README.md

 ### data files
 * layer1.json.[0-9].valid.gz - pickled and in json format
-* patterns.jsonl - boosted patterns post bootstrapping
+* patterns.jsonl - initial seeding word lists are in the ner_playground notebook, this file stores boosted patterns post bootstrapping

 ### notebooks
 * please view the following notebooks with nbviewer by modifying the file path below: